What We Do

 Make a list at the beginning of the day of what needs to get done.
 It helps me to share this list verbally or via Slack with at least one coworker.
 This creates accountability and also lets others know what's on your plate.
 Sharing what you're working on can also be an opportunity for clarification of tasks that need prioritized or possibly put on hold.

-Do it: Take a few minutes at the beginning of the day and get a clear focus on what your objectives for the day/week.
-If you use a task management system like Wrike, it’s pretty easy to see upcoming deadlines and what needs to be prioritized, but it still helps me to have a small physical checklist on a piece of paper next to my computer.
-It’s a tab or email that never gets lost in the shuffle.
+Do it: Take a few minutes at the beginning of the day and get a clear focus on your objectives for the day and week.
+If you use a task management system like Wrike, it's pretty easy to see upcoming deadlines and what needs to be prioritized, but it still helps me to have a small physical checklist on a piece of paper next to my computer.
+It's a tab that never gets lost in the shuffle.